-The Company has not recognised any deferred assets as of March 31, 2018 due to uncertainty over the future profitability of Company, on a conservative basis.
+The Company had not recognised any deferred assets as of January 30, 2019 due to due to the cessation of trading.

 2.6 Provisions

 Provisions are recognised when the Company has a present obligation (legal or constructive) as a result of a past event, it is probable that the Company will be required to settle the obligation, and a reliable estimate can be made of the amount of the obligation.